 • Wash zucchini and cut off the ends.
 Place the zucchini on the spiralizer and spiralize into desired shape.

 • Place zucchini in a pan and toss with olive oil and garlic powder.
-Cook 2-3 minutes or until slightly softened (do not over cook).
+Cook 2-3 minutes or until slightly softened (do not overcook).

 • Top with pasta sauce, salt, pepper & butter, or a sprinkle of parmesan cheese.